How to stay safe when taking Uber or Lyft

 The Lyft and Uber apps both have features that allow you to share live updates about your trip with trusted friends.
 In the Uber app, tap “Share trip status.”
 In the Lyft app, tap “Share route.”
 (Note, though, that this precaution isn’t enough on its own.
 Josephson’s boyfriend was tracking her phone during her fatal ride.)

-6. Use personal safety technology.
+6. Use personal-safety technology.

-Uber’s app includes a button to call 911.
-If you’re using this feature in Seattle or one of many other cities, the app can automatically share your trip details with the dispatcher.
+Uber and Lyft’s apps both include a button to call 911.
+If you’re using Uber’s 911 feature in Seattle or one of many other cities, the app can automatically share your trip details with the dispatcher.
+And Lyft says it plans to roll out a feature that checks in with you if your ride has been stopped for an “unusual amount of time.”

 A variety of other apps and devices are also available to keep users safe.
 For example, the iWitness app includes a security camera, alarm and emergency 911 calling via a tap or shake; it costs $3 per month but offers a free trial first.
 A free app, Tego, tracks walks and rides with optional video recording.
 And a company called Nimb makes a smart ring that conceals a panic button.